The Biggest MMA Turkeys of 2019

 "Let's talk about the lesson we learned tonight that Robbie should have learned from his good buddy Matt Hughes," Covington told broadcaster Jon Anik, per the Express.
 "You stay off the tracks when the train is coming through, Junior."

-Yeah, that's not good.
+Yeah, a lot of people didn't like that.
 Hughes' vehicle was struck by an oncoming train in 2017, leaving the retired fighter with near-fatal injuries, including significant brain trauma.
 Hughes released a statement downplaying the slight, but that's not going to make fans forget.

 The spoiler-tweeting, MAGA-hat-wearing Covington obviously isn't here to make friends.
 Whether this is the best way to make a name for oneself, even in the absence of other ways, is a different question.
-We're also not here to cast aspersions on Covington the fighter, a talented athlete who has a serious test, to put it mildly, in a December welterweight title unification bout with Usman next month.
+We're also not here to cast aspersions on Covington the fighter, a talented athlete who has a serious test, to put it mildly, in a December welterweight title unification bout with Usman.

 What can't be argued is the fact that, well, the guy's a turkey.
 Covington's act, and the real-life stuff on which the act is based, are both over the top and outside the boundaries.
 Time to bring down the ax.